ghosh64/fedlearn/weights/README.md

+# Results

-Pretrained global model weights for our results: transferability testing, differential inputs and temporal averaging
+Global model training weights for our results in different testing scenarios-normal transferability, temporal averaging and differential inputs.